-This table lists and describes some of the Studio components.
-For a complete list of the components that make up a Studio project, refer to Appendix A, beginning on page 199.
+This table lists and describes some of the common Peregrine Studio components.
+For a complete list of the components that make up a Peregrine Studio project, see Peregrine Studio Components on page 53.

-Component Description Project The project component: • is the container for all the elements that are part of your current project file. ■ is always the top node of the Project Explorer tree. ■ is represented by an open package icon (♣) in the Project Explorer tree.

-Templates (support files) The templates component: • is the container for all the common elements reused throughout the project. appears with a yellow cube icon (in the Project Explorer tree.
+Component Description Project The project component: • is the container for all the elements that are part of your current project file. ■ is always the top node of the Project Explorer tree. ■ is represented by an open package icon (♣) in the Peregrine Studio Project Explorer tree.
+Templates (support files) The templates component: • is the container for all the common elements reused throughout the project. appears with a yellow cube icon () in the Peregrine Studio Project Explorer tree.

-Component Description Group of modules The group of modules component: is the container for all the supporting files and modules that make up Get-Services. appears with a double red cubes icon () in the Project Explorer tree. does not have any one dedicated graphical representation in the built project.
-Module The module component: is a container for the activities and forms that make up Get-Services. appears with a double red box icon () in the Project Explorer tree. appears as a text link on the navigation sidebar and may also appear on the Get-Services Home Menu.
+Component Description Group of modules The group of modules component: is the container for all the XML form defintion files and modules that make up Get-Services. appears with a double red cubes icon () in the Peregrine Studio Project Explorer tree. does not have any one dedicated graphical representation in the built project.
+Module The module component: is a container for the activities and forms that make up Get-Services. appears with a double red box icon () in the Peregrine Studio Project Explorer tree. appears as a text link on the navigation sidebar and may also appear on the Get-Services Home Menu.
 Note: The module component is usually where access restrictions are defined.
 Setting access restrictions limits a module to particular user roles.
-Activity The activity component: defines a particular task or action such as searching for records, displaying records, or entering records. is a container for a particular set of forms. appears with a cube and two window panes icon () in the Project Explorer tree. appears as a text link on the navigation sidebar (Activity Menu).
-Form The form component: ■ is where Get-Services user interfaces and displays are defined. ■ appears with a cube and a single window pane icon ((in the Project Explorer tree.
-Note: Typically, the system displays each form Form components component as a page in the main frame.
-Form components such as fields, actions, tables, and lookups define the actual user interfaces and displays used in a Get-Services form.
-Form components appear with a variety of icons in the Project Explorer Tree.
-Most form components also have a graphical element in a Get-Services form.
+Activity The activity component: defines a particular task or action such as searching for records, displaying records, or entering records. is a container for a particular set of forms. appears with a cube and two window panes icon () in the Peregrine Studio Project Explorer tree. appears as a text link on the navigation sidebar (Activity Menu).
+Form The form component: is where Get-Services user interfaces and displays are defined. appears with a cube and a single window pane icon () in the Peregrine Studio Project Explorer tree.
+Note: Typically, the system displays each form component as a page in the main frame.
+Form components Form components such as fields, actions, tables, and lookups: define the actual user interfaces and displays used in a Get-Services form. appear with a variety of icons in the Peregrine Studio Project Explorer Tree. typically have a graphical element in a Get-Services form.

-Component Description Group of scripts The group of scripts component: is a container for all the server-side ECMAScripts used by Get-Services. appears with a document with a yellow border icon in the Studio Project Explorer tree.
-Group of schemas The group of schemas component: is a container for all the document schema definitions that Get-Services uses. appears with a data store and document icon () in the Studio Project Explorer tree.
+Component Description Group of scripts The group of scripts component: is a container for all the server-side ECMAScripts used by Get-Services. appears with a document with a yellow border icon () in the Peregrine Studio Project Explorer tree.
+Group of schemas The group of schemas component: is a container for all the document schema definitions that Get-Services uses. appears with a data store and document icon () in the Peregrine Studio Project Explorer tree.
 Group of files The group of files component: is a container for supplemental files that your Web applications can use.
-You can store images, client-side JavaScript, localized string files, or initialization files here. appears with a folder icon () in the Studio Project Explorer tree.
+You can store images, client-side JavaScript, localized string files, or initialization files here. appears with a folder icon () in the Peregrine Studio Project Explorer tree.
+Group of Strings The group of strings component: is a container for all the text strings that Get-Services uses. appears with a globe icon () in the Peregrine Studio Project Explorer tree.

-^{}Portal Components are available only in the portal module.
+^{} Portal Components are available only in the portal module.